SameerChn/ResumeParser/readme.md

-cd server        # Go to the backend folder npm install      # Install backend dependencies npm start        # Starts the backend server at http://localhost:5000
+cd server        # Go to the backend folder npm install      # Install backend dependencies node index.js    # Starts the backend server at http://localhost:5000

 cd client        # Go to the frontend folder